Celestial Atlas

 Asaph Hall

-A 13th-magnitude lenticular galaxy (type S0/a) in Pisces (RA 23 33 10.4, Dec -01 17 29)
+A 13th-magnitude lenticular galaxy (type S0/a?) in Pisces (RA 23 33 10.4, Dec -01 17 29)

-Apparent size about 1.2 by 0.8 arcmin.
+Physical Information: Apparent size 1.2 by 0.8? arcmin.

 NGC 7694 (= PGC 71728)